walmartlabs/concord-website/docs/plugins/ansible.md

 ## Retry and Limit Files

-The plugin provides support for Ansible "retry files" (aka "retry files").
+Concord provides support for Ansible "retry files".
 By default, when a playbook execution fails, Ansible creates a `*.limit` file which can be used to restart the execution for failed hosts.

-If the `retry` parameter is set to `true`, the plugin automatically uses the existing retry file of the playbook:
+If the `retry` parameter is set to `true`, Concord automatically uses the existing retry file of the playbook:

 ```yaml